A Computational Framework for Solving Wasserstein Lagrangian Flows: Wasserstein Lagrangian Flows

-where the optimization w.r.t. $\eta$ is performed via the re-parameterization trick.
-An alternative to parametrizing the distributional path $\qm_t$ is to perform minimization of \cref{eq:dual_for_optimization} via the Wasserstein gradient flow, i.e. the samples $x_t$ from the initial path $\qm_t$ are updated as follows
+\paragraph{Wasserstein Gradient Approach} An alternative to parametrizing the distributional path $\qm_t$ is to perform minimization of \cref{eq:dual_for_optimization} via the Wasserstein gradient flow, i.e. the samples $x_t$ from the initial path $\qm_t$ are updated by

 where $\alpha$ is a hyperparameter regulating the step-size, and the coefficient $t(1-t)$ guarantees the preservation of the endpoints.
 In practice, we find that combining both the parametric and nonparametric approaches works best.
 The pseudo-code for the resulting algorithm is given in \cref{algorithm:wlm}.